creationix/jquery-haml/README.markdown

 jQuery-haml is a [haml][] like language written in JSON.
 This allows for easy dom building so that web apps can do more work independent of the server for a better user experience.
 Based on [haml][] from the ruby world.

+You can see a small example page using it at <http://static.creationix.com/jquery-haml/examples/index.html>

+View source to see that all the content is build after page load.
 ---------------------

 jQuery-haml is a [jQuery][] plugin.
 In order to use it you simply include the `jquery.haml-1.3.js` file in your jQuery project and use it as a dom builder.